Univ-Wyo-Education/S22-1010/class/lect/Lect-13/Assignment-06-search.raw.md

 encoding sections.
 Then search inside this area of the DNA for the pattern.

 There is a function to read in the DNA file into a list.
+The function is readFile in the python code readGeneticData.py.

-Turn in your modified amino.py
+Turn in your modified python code.